This is a story of one of those times when God, quite literally, took my breath away.

 And there it was.
 Right there.
 A supernatural revelation of His love.

 You see, His love does not depend on our qualifications, our achievements, where we live or the car we drive.
-It is not determined by how well we parent or how many friends we have.
+It is not how well we parent or how many friends we have.
 He doesn’t love us as the world loves us.
 He loves us so perfectly unconditionally, that nothing we do can make Him love us more or less.

 The picture of the jelly blob has never left me.
 Whenever I face moments of doubt, I think back to that picture and remember who I am.